Last modified 2021-04-16.

 All the cool kids are using nginx these days.

 The Django documentation does not mention nginx.
 At first, the lack of official support by Django for nginx concerned me somewhat, but my interactions with Django maintainers so far have shown me that there is a significant faction of those maintaners that is resistant to change of any kind.

-In looking for defensible reasons for choosing one http server over the other, I found some important information in the uWSGI documentation:
+In looking for defensible reasons for choosing one http server over the other, I found some important information:

 The Apache2 mod_uwsgi module was the first web server integration module developed for uWSGI.
 It is stable but could be better integrated with the Apache API.
 It is commercially supported by Unbit.

 Since uWSGI 0.9.6-dev a second Apache2 module called mod_Ruwsgi is included.
 It’s more Apache API friendly. mod_Ruwsgi is not commercially supported by Unbit.

 During the 1.2 development cycle, another module called mod_proxy_uwsgi has been added.
 In the near future, this should be the best choice for Apache-based deployments.

 - Gunicorn: A good, consistent performer for medium loads.